-FTC; Emtriva® SIDE EFFECTS (Emtricitabine)
+FTC; Emtriva® SIDE EFFECTS

+(Emtricitabine)

 The most common side effects seen in patients treated with emtricitabine in combination with other anti-HIV drugs are: headache, diarrhea, nausea, and rash, which were generally mild.
-Other common side effects with emtricitabine include dizziness, changes in skin color primarily on the palms and/or soles, weakness, difficulty sleeping, abnormal dreams, pain, vomiting, stomach pain, problems with digestion resulting in gastrointestinal discomfort after meals, increased triglycerides (fat levels in blood), increased bilirubin in the blood, increased glucose (sugar) in the blood, allergic reaction, hives, adverse effects on the function of the liver and pancreas, and low white blood cell count.
-A reduction in your white blood cell count can make you more prone to infection.
-You may also experience increased creatinine kinase, a muscle protein in the blood.
+Other common side effects with emtricitabine include dizziness, changes in skin color primarily on the palms and/or soles, weakness, difficulty sleeping, abnormal dreams, pain, vomiting, stomach pain, problems with digestion resulting in gastrointestinal discomfort after meals, increased triglycerides (fatty acid), increased bilirubin in the blood, increased glucose in the blood, allergic reaction, hives, adverse effects on the function of the liver and pancreas, and low white blood cell count.
+A reduction in your white blood cell count can increase your risk for infection.
+You may also experience increased creatinine kinase in the blood.
 If creatine kinase is increased, you may experience muscle pain and weakness.

-Additionally, cases of lactic acidosis (high levels of lactic acid in the blood) that can cause liver problems with enlargement of the liver and fat in the liver, and death, were reported in HIV-infected patients treated with anti-HIV agents similar to emtricitabine.
+Additionally, cases of lactic acidosis (high levels of lactic acid in the blood), and liver problems with enlargement of the liver and fat in the liver, including fatal cases, were reported in HIV-infected patients treated with anti-HIV agents similar to emtricitabine.
 The symptoms of lactic acidosis include: weakness, unexpected and uncommon abdominal pain, nausea and vomiting.
 Symptoms of liver problems include; yellowing of the skin or whites of the eyes, dark urine, light-colored bowel movements, loss of appetite, nausea and lower abdominal pain.
 If you notice any of these symptoms, please request medical assistance immediately.